Transfer:

 Unless you have been watching your microMV regularly and recently through a camera, then the risk of tape damage is very high if you ‘check it out’ before converting.
 An unused old tape player might break or eat your tape.

-It is also possible that the tape tension has deteriorated since its last use and will not play at all, giving the appearance of a blank tape.
-Unrestored tension risks throwing away a perfectly good video, mistaken for blank tape.
+It is also possible that the tape tension has deteriorated since its last use and will not play, giving the appearance of a blank tape.
+Unrestored tension risks throwing away an excellent video, mistaken for blank tape.

 Prepare Videotape to Digitze microMV

-Assuming that there is no unusual damage to the microMV videotape, then “packing” the tape is the most important step before capturing it.
+Assuming that there is no unusual damage to the microMV videotape, then “packing” the tape is the most critical step before capturing it.

-Packing videotape means to fast-forward the tape to the very end and then rewind it to the beginning.
+Packing videotape means fast-forwarding the tape to the very end and then rewinding it to the beginning.
 This process improves the tension for the entire tape by eliminating slack.

 Tapes can lose tension in several ways.
-When videotaping an original clip, recording clips using only part of the tape, rewinding, and viewing before continuing increases slakness in the tape.
-If many clips are recorded on the same tape while stopping the tape between clips, then slick increases.
+When videotaping an original clip, recording clips using only part of the tape, rewinding, and viewing before continuing increases slackness in the tape.
+If many clips are recorded on the same tape and the tape is stopped between clips, the slack increases.
 When you watch only part of a videotape before rewinding, slack can accumulate.
 Tapes stored for a long time will become slack, especially if stored after playing partway without rewinding.

 Capturing Videotape to Digitize microMV

-If there is no way to play a videotape, including microMV, then there is currently no way to convert the tape into digital format.
+If there is no way to play a videotape, including microMV, there is currently no way to convert it to a digital format.
 The availability and quality of tape players are critical to the transfer process.

 As the tape is playing in a microMV camera, the audio/video output is connected to a digital conversion device, also called a “box”.
 The conversion box translates the analog input from the camera into a digital output that feeds into a computer.

 There are many options for converter boxes.
-Simple DIY options are available very inexpensively, while professionals will use converter boxes costing several hundred dollars.
-The difference is the quality of the signal conversion and the options available for resolution, color, and audio selections.
+Simple DIY options are available at very low cost, while professionals use converter boxes costing several hundred dollars.
+The difference lies in the quality of signal conversion and the options for resolution, color, and audio.

 The computer must be equipped with software that captures the signal and converts it into a digital video.
 The capture computer must have at least ‘average’ CPU and GPU power, but does not have to be at a gaming level.
 After capture, the video is then ready for editing.